Ernst Jennrich: Uprising of 1953

-On 1 June 1953, he accepted a position as a gardener with a Agricultural Production Cooperative (LPG) based in Magdeburg.
+On 1 June 1953, he accepted a position as a gardener with an Agricultural Production Cooperative (LPG) based in Magdeburg.
 Around this time, tensions were mounting between workers and the SED over the Sovietization process.
 The crystallising issue was recent increases in highly unpopular "work quotas", which became a particular issue for workers in large production units.
 On 16 June 1953, construction workers in East Berlin started a strike and a march on the headquarters of the East German Trades Union Federation (which was a creature of the government).
 Strikes and street demonstrators spread across East Berlin and then, within a day, to other major East German cities, including Magdeburg.

 At around 08:00 on 17 June 1953, Jennrich grabbed his bicycle and left his place of work, heading for the administrative office of the LPG for which he worked, in order to collect a documentary permit for timber clearance.
 While cycling across the city, about 200 workers had gathered along the Kastanienstraße, calling on passing citizens to join them for a general strike and street demonstration.
 They stopped trams and buses in order to encourage fellow workers to interrupt their commute and join the demonstration.
 By 09:30, the 200 demonstrators had grown to 2,000 and the numbers kept on growing.
 By the mid-morning, Magdeburg was on strike and the strikers were on the march across the city.
 Jennrich was initially bemused, unaware of why there were so many people out on the streets.
 He would later tell a court, "I simply had no idea how a strike was meant to look, since I'd never been involved in a strike".
 (Note: "Ich wusste ja gar nicht, wie ein Streik aussieht, denn ich habe ja noch keinen mitgemacht".)
 According to at least one source, as he returned from the LPG office with his timber clearance permit, Jennrich had to dismount from his bicycle because it was no longer safe, nor even possible, to cycle through the crowds.
 Elsewhere it is reported that as he began to understand "how a strike was meant to look", he presumably joined the flow in demonstrating against price rises for consumers and the imposition of increased work quotas on workers.
 Along the way he diverted to the furniture factory where his wife was employed, and asked the people he met there if they did not want to strike with the others.
 This casual question was evidently overheard by an SED party loyalist, and would later be interpreted by a court as Kriegs- und Boykotthetze, the very serious crime of "inciting war or boycott".